Oklahoma vs. Texas NCAA Football Odds, Plays and Insights | October 9, 2021

 Oklahoma Stats and Trends

-- Oklahoma is 1-2 against the spread and 3-0 overall in games when it scores more than 24.0 points.
+- When Oklahoma puts up more than 24.0 points, it is 1-2 against the spread and 3-0 overall.

-- When Oklahoma picks up more than 396.8 yards, the team is 1-2 against the spread and 3-0 overall.
+- When Oklahoma totals more than 396.8 yards, the team is 1-2 against the spread and 3-0 overall.

 - This year, the Sooners have four turnovers, four fewer than the Longhorns have takeaways (8).